-Algorithms Description MD5 Descriptions of the message hash algorithms SHA1 can be found in table "Message hash algorithms," on page 52.
+Algorithms Description MD5 Descriptions of the message hash algorithms SHA1 can be found in table "Message hash algorithms for IKE (Phase 1):Default," on page 55.
 NULL If the NULL "algorithm" is used for authentica- tion, ESP creates no message hash and the payload is only encrypted.